ajsmith607/memills/content/family-of-edward-hallock-mills/assets/images/mills-family/buffalo/115-park-street.md

 ---
-citation: "11 Nov 2022, Edward Dibble, Forest Lawn Cemetery, Buffalo NY, via personal correspondence."
+citation: "11 Nov 2022, Edward Dibble, Forest Lawn Cemetery, Buffalo NY, personal correspondence."
 notes: >-

   - From Edward Dibble: "...the house next door to 111 Park Pl. at 115 Park was the Private Surgical Hospital of Dr. Kenerson.
 He was a well-known doctor in the early 1900s in Buffalo."